 HOW DOES REMOTE DESKTOP WORK?

 Remote Desktop allows you to remotely access and control computers to provide on-demand IT support.
-Remote Desktop server uses ports 80, 443, or 7615 and you can configure it to work with many external services such as NTP, SMTP, and LDAP.
+Remote Desktop supports Windows OS (other operating systems could be supported in the future) and uses ports 80, 443, or 7615 and you can configure it to work with many external services such as NTP, SMTP, and LDAP.

-The Remote Desktop module can be useful in 3 ways:
+The Remote Desktop module can be used in 3 ways:

 A. Connecting remotely from the HEIMDAL Dashboard to any HEIMDAL Agent Enduser (with Remote Desktop enabled)